jpseif/SnipIt/README.md

 # SnipIt
-AutoHotkey-based script to replace text snippets by predefined replacements.
+An AutoHotkey-based script to replace text snippets by predefined text, date or time information.

 SETUP
 Copy the SnipIt.exe and the Input.ini file into a folder.